How to Display and Maintain Tank Levels in a Hazardous Area – 8401047

 Defining the Problem:

-Chemical manufacturer has various tanks of substances which it combines to manufacture their product.
-The top of these tanks are a UL rated Class 1 Division 2 hazardous area.
-They use 4 wire non-contact level sensors and want their operators to be able to read and adjust the tank levels either automatically or manually from the ground level.
+A chemical manufacturer has various tanks of substances which it combines to manufacture their product.
+The tops of these tanks are a UL rated Class 1 Division 2 hazardous area.
+They use four-wire, non-contact level sensors, and want their operators to be able to read and adjust the tank levels either automatically or manually from the ground level.
 The spot where this needs to be installed is in a UL rated Class 1 Division 1 Groups A, B, C & D hazardous area and they have no power source available.

-Input loop powered display that is rated for Class 1 Division 1 hazardous areas.
-Settable solid state outputs for pump control is an additional bonus.
+Input loop-powered display rated for Class 1 Division 1 hazardous areas.
+Settable solid state outputs for pump control would be an additional bonus.

 Implementing the Solution: